Diwala/recruitment/fullstack-challenge/README.md

 * It is not important to have a fully functional application at the end, we find our way and scope along the way.
 * The goals might shift during the progress as we discuss during the work flow
-* The front-end does not have to be beautiful, it can even be CLI if that is what you feel comfortable with.
+* We are not looking for pixel perfection on the front-end, it can even be CLI or API portal if that is what you feel comfortable with.

-We just want to see at what level of engangement and knowledge you put yourself.
+We want to see at what level of engangement and knowledge you put yourself.
 If you decide to do one implementation and explain the rest of future work in words and clear detail, that is also fine.

 Levels of functionality:

-* **basic** - items mentioned in description work
+* **basic** - items mentioned in description and basic work
 * **above average** - some optional features
-* **exceptional** - getting the app to continuously build, deploy to the cloud, give a url to work with, etc.
+* **exceptional** - getting the app to continuously build, with extra coverage services and logging with alerts.